nextflow-io/nextflow/docs/executor.rst

 Alternatively, instead of specifying the DRMAA library on the command line, you may want to use the environment variable ``NXF_DRMAA`` to define it.

-The ``clusterOptions`` configuration property allows you to set any `native` cluster option accepted by your grid engine platform.
+The ``clusterOptions`` configuration property allows you to set any `native` cluster options accepted by your grid engine platform.
 For example::